salemove/github-review-helper/README.md

 go install
 ```

-The bot requires some environment variables to be set for it to funcion.
+The bot requires some environment variables to be set for it to function.
 Let's quickly go over each one to see what it
 is and why it's needed.

  - `PORT`: The port the bot will be listening for connections on